-All courses are free of charge and as well as being open to childcare practitioners they are also available to parents, committee members and volunteer helpers.
+All courses are free of charge and as well as being open to childcare practitioners working in the voluntary sector they are also available to parents, committee members and volunteer helpers.
 For more information about any of the courses on offer or to book a place on a course please contact Wendy McPhillie on 01698 768944 or email: [email protected]

 esday 25th Juary 2017

 If your child is not receiving speech and language therpay but you would like some advice, please come along to one of your local Parent Drop-in Clinics.
 Please see below for a list of the current clinics: